-Oxford Endovascular (OE) is an Oxford University spinout company commercialising OXIFLOW, a novel device, or flow-diverter, for treating Intracranial Aneurysms (ICAs).
+Oxford Endovascular is an Oxford University spinout company commercialising OxiFlow, a novel blood flow diversion device (‘stent’) for treating Intracranial Aneurysms (ICAs).

-Defined as a weakened point in a blood vessel, aneurysms occur where pulsing blood pressure causes the vessel wall to balloon with almost 1 in 50 people developing aneurysms in the UK each year.
-Untreated, ICAs can rupture causing pain and life-threatening bleeding into the brain.
-This can lead to irreparable brain damage and, in three of every five cases, death.
-OXIFLOW is a tiny mesh tube created by laser-cutting a novel and patented design into a tube of nitinol (a nickel titanium alloy).
-Fitting the natural shape of the blood vessel in the brain and inserted via a microcatheter during surgery, it diverts blood away from the ICA, allowing it to heal.
+Defined as a weakened point in a blood vessel, aneurysms occur where pulsing blood pressure causes the vessel wall to balloon.
+Untreated, ICAs can rupture causing bleeding into the brain which can lead to irreparable brain damage and death.
+OxiFlow is a tiny mesh tube created by laser-cutting a novel design from a tube of nickel titanium alloy.
+Fitting the natural shape of the blood vessel in the brain and inserted via a microcatheter, it diverts blood away from the ICA, allowing it to heal.